4–6 Tbsp Thai coffee powder (see note 1)

 Make the cream layer:

-1. In another small pot mix the agar agar powder and the water in a small pot.
+1. In another small pot mix the vegan gelatin and the water in a small pot.
 Bring to a full

 boil over high heat, stirring constantly.

-2. Once it comes to a full boil, turn down the heat and check to see that the agar agar
+2. Once it comes to a full boil, turn down the heat and check to see that the vegan gelatin has completely dissolved.

 a simmer to make sure all the sugar has dissolved, then at this point you can taste to see